The Problem:Rising drug costs

 As an employer and provider of Medicaid services, Kentucky has taken steps to pass along costs to employees and limit access to the most expensive drugs for the poor.
 However Kentucky has not yet joined other states in purchasing cooperatives to reduce costs, nor has it offered a discount program for low-income seniors as have most other states.

-The state has supported a private nonprofit effort to help provide prescription drugs to the state’s poorest citizens.
+The state has supported a private nonprofit effort to help provide prescription drugs to the states poorest citizens.
 However, that program, Health Kentucky, is not an option for anyone with insurance, which would include Medicare recipients without drug coverage.
 There are other efforts around Kentucky to deal with the issue on a regional or community basis, but those efforts are limited in scope and independent of each other.

-Efforts in Kentucky
+Efforts in Kentucky |

+of Kentucky Center for Rural Health in Hazard.
 Faith Pharmacy.
 Faith Pharmacy in Lexington, a mission of Maxwell Street Presbyterian Church and Christ the King Cathedral, depends on samples from pharmaceutical companies.
 Drugs not available in sample format are purchased with funds from private and corporate donations.
 The pharmacy, which is open on Saturday mornings, is operated solely by volunteers.
 Patients must be referred by churches, doctors, nurse practitioners or recognized social service agencies.
 The referral verifies that the patient does not have health insurance or cannot afford his or her medications at the current time.
 While the patient is waiting, volunteers fill out drug assistance program forms.
+Caritas Health Services medicine bank program in Louisville.
+The nonprofit hospital provides about $100,000 a year to help people pay for medicines to meet short-term needs.
+The program is administered by four community ministries in southern Louisville and Jefferson County.
+In addition to buying medications with the Caritas funding, the program links people to other programs that provide free drugs.
+Association of Clinicians for the Underserved.
+This national organization, based in Lexington, publishes information about how to provide prescription drugs and other forms of medical care to the uninsured and underinsured. |

 Many agencies and health care providers in the Owensboro area have their own programs to help the poor get prescription drugs.
 However there is little or no coordination of these efforts, which typically are independent of each other.